Learn More About Gianpiero Petriglieri, MD

 As an advisor to executives across industries, Gianpiero Petriglieri helps leaders see that effectiveness and efficiency aren’t enough.
 Genuine leadership isn’t about what you say, it’s about who you are.

 Professor Gianpiero Petriglieri is co-director of the Management Acceleration Programme at INSEAD, the school’s flagship executive program for emerging leaders, and is academic director of the Initiative for Learning Innovation and Teaching Excellence.
 He also designs and directs customized leadership development programs for multinationals in a variety of industries, some of which have received industry-wide awards.
-He has chaired the World Economic Forum’s Global Agenda Council on new models of leadership and has been recognized twice by Thinkers50 as one of the 50 most influential management thinkers in the world.
+He has chaired the World Economic Forum’s Global Agenda Council on new models of leadership and has been recognized three times by Thinkers50 as one of the 50 most influential management thinkers in the world, most recently in 2023.
 In 2021, he was shortlisted for the Thinkers50 Coaching and Mentoring Award.

 In the INSEAD MBA, Petriglieri teaches the core course “Ethics: Value-based Leadership for Cosmopolitans,” for which he has received the Aspen Institute’s “Ideas worth Teaching“ award.
 He taught the “Leading People and Groups” core course for five years, receiving the students’ Outstanding Teacher Award.
 He has earned numerous Dean’s Commendations for Teaching Excellence in MBA and Executive Education.